wxkim/core-link-lib/README.md

 # core-link-lib
-A low level firmware library for efficient memory-based communication on multi-core architectures
+A clean, low-overhead ICCHAL for STM32H7 dual-core MCUs that wraps STM32 HAL's IPCC and HSEM drivers into a reusable, readable, and memory-efficient inter-core communication library.